|ChrisOLeary.com > Sacrificed > The Problem: A Summary|

 As the existence of the Smoking Gun makes clear.

-As a result, Catholic and other children remain at risk.
+As a result, Catholic and other children, women, and men remain at risk.

 The problem is that too many lay Catholics and members of the Catholic — and even secular press — refuse to discuss or even acknowledge the problem.

 Starting with the treatment of survivors.